Alphamoris/CLI_chatbot/README.md

 ## 📊 Feedback Collection

+The application collects feedback in two ways:
-When you exit the chat, the application:

-1. Asks for a text review
+1. **Exit Feedback**: When you exit the chat, you'll be prompted for a review and rating
-2. Collects a rating (1-5 stars)
-3. Saves this information to `data/feedback.txt`

-This data can help improve the application over time.
+2. **Natural Conversation**: The app can detect feedback mentioned casually during conversation (e.g., "I'd give this chat a 4/5" or "This has been a 5-star experience")

+All feedback is saved to `data/feedback.txt` with timestamps and chat session IDs.

 ## 🧠 How It Works

 1. The application uses Google's Gemini API for natural language understanding
 2. Your messages are sent securely to Gemini's servers
 3. The AI generates responses based on its training
-4. For feedback collection, the app uses Gemini's function calling feature
+4. For feedback detection, the app uses both pattern matching and Gemini's function calling to recognize casual feedback
+5. When feedback is detected in natural conversation, it's saved automatically and acknowledged

 ## 📝 License